MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-44/README.md

 Note: Make sure to read the `README.md` located in `./data/README.md` for extra details on the synthetically generated data.

+## Project Overview

-This project aims to create a ranking of potential merchants to onboard to a BNPL firm, utilising metrics like potential growth and loss, current takings and potential future revenue.
-The final ranking is a composite of each of these metrics, and are split into seperate business areas to see the diversity.
+This project aims to create a ranking of potential merchants to onboard to a BNPL firm, utilising metrics potential growth and loss, current takings and potential future revenue.
+The final ranking is a composite of these metrics, and are split into seperate business areas to see where the firm can profit the most.

-Provided data is synthetically generated indivdual transaction data, user data and merchant data.
+Provided data is synthetically generated individual transaction data, user data and merchant data.
 Additionally, income data for SA2 is sourced from the ABS, as is the SA2 to postcode dataset.

 ## Repository Structure